ryan-d-graham/ChangePointAnalysis/README.md

 	•	Timely Interventions: (Trigger BB) Inform public health responses to emerging outbreaks.
 	•	Policy Making: (Retrospective BB) Guide resource allocation and preventive measures based on identified patterns.

-Neuroscience (EEG and MEAs)
+Neuroscience (MEAs)

-Goal: Detect and analyze changes in brain activity over time using EEG and Micro-electrode Arrays (MEAs).
+Goal: Detect and analyze changes in brain activity over time using Micro-electrode Arrays (MEAs).

 Implementation:

-	•	Data Collection: Record electrical activity from multiple electrodes over time, either from EEG or MEAs.
+	•	Data Collection: Record electrical activity from multiple electrodes over time from MEAs and process this into timestamped and weighted neural spike-train data.
 	•	Change Point Detection: Use Bayesian Blocks to identify significant changes in signal patterns.
-	•	Matrix Construction: Construct a matrix where each row corresponds to an electrode (EEG channel or MEA recording) and each column corresponds to a time block defined by detected change points.
+	•	Matrix Construction: Construct a matrix where each row corresponds to an electrode (MEA recording) and each column corresponds to a time block defined by detected change points.
 	•	Pattern Recognition: Apply NMF to decompose the data matrix into basis and coefficient matrices, uncovering latent neural patterns and components.

 Benefits: